-Examples of the valuable work that can be accomplished by volunteering teams include: e.g. restoring cultural heritage damaged by natural disaster, catering for species threatened by extinction; organising educational activities in refugee camps, etc.
+Examples of the valuable work that can be accomplished by volunteering teams include: e.g. catering for species threatened by extinction; organising educational activities in refugee camps, etc.

 HOW TO DEVELOP A PROJECT?

 A project may consist of one or more eligible activities.
 There are three types of activities available for funding under the volunteering teams in high priority areas: volunteering teams, advance planning visits and/or complementary activities.
 Each type of activity has to respect the eligibility criteria laid down below (ie minimum number of participants, duration, etc...).